California School Climate Survey

 News and Highlights

-- New!
-Staff Survey with Learning Conditions Module (pdf).
+- Staff Survey with Learning Conditions Module (pdf).
 A new module assessing districts' and schools' Learning Conditions in more depth is now available upon request.
 Questions measure five constructs: support for learning; discipline and order; social, emotional, and behavioral supports; positive peer relationships (anti-bullying related); and respect for diversity.

 - Helpful Resources for Local Control and Accountability Plans and School Safety Plans (pdf).
 This document describes how the CHKS — along with its companion school staff and parent surveys that together comprise the California School Climate, Health, and Learning Survey System (Cal-SCHLS) — are an invaluable resource to California schools for developing, monitoring, and evaluating their Local Control and Accountability Plan (LCAP) and comprehensive School Safety Plan, as required by state legislation.